lsst/LDM-PMT/index.rst

   * Report group's activities as required, including reporting to the Earned Value Management System (EVMS) used by LSST, and providing input for monthly status reports.

+Note that the DM Organization is described in a separate document (LDM-294).

 Tools
 =====